aCasualGoon/brainfuck/README.md

 ```

 Where `<output>` is the *required* output executable. `<input...>` works just like when interpreted.
+-c or --compile may be any argument as long as they are being succeeded by a valid file name for the output executable.

+The compiler requires gcc to be available in the command line.

 #### Interactive shell
 The interactive shell will be launched if no arguments are provided: